 Once a written complaint has been received by ACSLPA, the Complaints Director will undertake a formal review to ensure fairness to both the complainant and to the speech-language pathologist or audiologist.
 The review involves the following:

 Even if a written complaint is not received by ACSLPA, if the Complaints Director has reasonable grounds to believe that the conduct of a regulated or former member constitutes unprofessional conduct, the Complaints Director may treat the matter as a complaint and act on it.

 Within 30 days of receiving a complaint, the Complaints Director must give written notice to the complainant of the action that will be taken.
 The Complaints Director may:

 Note: In cases involving allegations of sexual abuse or sexual misconduct, please refer to that section on our website for additional information.

-Certain types of concerns and problems are dealt with more effectively through discussion and resolution between the concerned parties, rather than through a more formal process where the member of the profession is charged with unprofessional conduct and a hearing is held.
+Certain types of concerns and problems are dealt with more effectively through discussion and resolution between the concerned parties.
 When appropriate, the Complaints Director will encourage the concerned parties to communicate with each other and resolve the issues surrounding the complaint.
 With the consent of both parties, the Complaints Director may also work with the parties in an attempt to resolve the complaint.